vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-how-can-we-make-the-best-decision-about-how-to-give-spend-invest-or-lend-our-money.md

-When I talk to people about changing to a commonwealth money system, I often hear, _“How can we trust government to decide how and when to create our money?”_ We ask this question because today we legit- imately do not trust our government to make the best decisions.
-We know it often makes downright bad decisions, and the process of correc- tion takes decades.
+When I talk to people about changing to a commonwealth money system, I often hear, _“How can we trust government to decide how and when to create our money?”_ We ask this question because today we legitimately do not trust our government to make the best decisions.
+We know it often makes downright bad decisions, and the process of correction takes decades.
 So, how do we get to our best possible democratic republic in practice?

 Back in 1981, Thomas J. Peters and Robert H. Waterman, Jr., in their